Justins10000x/PMA-V2/README.md

 # PMA v2 — Polymarket Mutually-exclusive Arbitrage

+# Can't stress this enough but gamble at your own risk, this isn't free money

 A **correct reference implementation** of the "buy every outcome for less than
 $1" arbitrage on [Polymarket](https://polymarket.com) negRisk markets.